Benny Friedman (singer)

-Benzion Hakohen "Benny" Friedman (בנציון הכהן פרידמן; born 1984) is an American Hasidic Jewish singer and a non-pulpit rabbi.
+Benzion Hakohen "Benny" Friedman (בנציון הכהן פרידמן; born December 3, 1984) is an American Hasidic Jewish singer and non-pulpit rabbi.
 Professionally trained in voice, he rose to prominence on the Orthodox pop scene with his first album in 2009.
 Singing mainly in Hebrew, Friedman tours extensively and also appears in music videos.
 He views his music as a shlichus (outreach) tool, with the goal of drawing Jews closer to Judaism.

 Early life and family

-Benny Friedman was born in St. Paul, Minnesota, where his father, Rabbi Manis Friedman, was a Chabad shaliach.
-His uncle (his father's brother) is Orthodox Jewish singing superstar Avraham Fried; he is also the first-cousin of Shmuel and Bentzi Marcus (sons of his father's sister Ita) of the band 8th Day.
+Friedman was born in St. Paul, Minnesota, where his father, Rabbi Manis Friedman, was a Chabad shaliach.
+He was one of fourteen children.
+His uncle (his father's brother) is Orthodox Jewish singing star Avraham Fried; he is also the first-cousin of Shmuel and Bentzi Marcus (sons of his father's sister Ita) of the band 8th Day.

 At the age of twelve he was sent to learn at the Lubavitcher yeshiva in Postville, Iowa, where he boarded in the home of Rabbi Sholom Rubashkin.
 At age 15 he traveled to Israel to study in the Lubavitcher yeshiva in Safed.
 He earned rabbinic ordination and worked as a Chabad shaliach in Tucson, Arizona for several years.

-He married in 2009 and resides in Brooklyn.
+He married Chanale Gopin on June 4, 2009 and resides in Crown Heights, Brooklyn.